The One-Person Unicorn Is Already Here

 The barrier to "technical" is lower than it has ever been.
 The latest generation of AI models can write production code, generate marketing copy, and analyze data at a level that would have required three separate hires two years ago.
 The ceiling moved up and the floor dropped out at the same time.

-I'm watching this shift reshape everything.
 The people who learn to direct these systems will build things that would have been impossible five years ago.
 The ones who don't will keep wondering how one person shipped what their team of 20 couldn't.

 Agentic & distributed systems, DeFi, and the compute economics.
 One email a week, no fluff.